shivannis/xandr-docs-public/xandr-docs/mobile-sdk/receive-ad-view-status-events-on-android.md

 ---
 title: Receive Ad View Status Events on Android
 description: Learn how to receive ad view status events from the SDK to determine ad clicks and expanded state.
-Implement AdListener interface and attach it to ad view. ms.custom: android-sdk ms.date : 10/28/2023
+Implement AdListener interface and attach it to the ad view. ms.custom: android-sdk ms.date: 10/28/2023
 ---

 # Receive ad view status events on Android